tupl-tufts/rdl/README.md

 ### Variable Length Argument Types

-A method that can take any number of arguments is denoted in RDL by having a `*`'d type appear as the rightmost argument type, indicating that argument can appear zero or more times.
+In RDL, `*` is used to decorate the rightmost argument if it may appear zero or more times.
 For example, `String#delete` takes one or more `String` arguments:

 ```
 type String, :delete, '(String, *String) -> String'